 3. Red Fruits And Vegetables

-They are also great sources of collagen that you should include in your diet.
+They are also good sources of collagen in food &diet that you should include in your diet.
 The presence of lycopene in these red fruits and vegetables helps to increase collagen production.
 Therefore, you should try adding beets, red peppers, sweet potatoes, carrots or stewed tomatoes to your cooking.

 Read More: A List of 38 Best Foods High in Fiber

 They are another one on the list of natural sources of collagen that we want to reveal in this article and want all of my readers to consume more for good.
 Vitamin C aids to link the amino acids together and this process is needed for collagen formation.
 According to a study about the roles of vitamin C in skin health , vitamin C is actually an essential vitamin in the pre-collagen production phase.
 Besides, as an antioxidant, this essential vitamin also protects your skin from toxins that contribute to collagen breakdown.
 Moreover, vitamin C also helps with skin cell regeneration, so it is often added to skin care products and recommended for wrinkle prevention.
 And, we all know that citrus fruits are on the list of excellent sources of vitamin C; therefore, remember to add lime, lemon, grapefruit, and orange to your salad dressings, smoothies, and homemade vitamin water recipes.